Medically reviewed by Kristin Hall, FNP

 Bupropion may potentially interact with other medications and/or health conditions in addition to those listed above.
 Make sure to inform your healthcare provider about any medications you use, any health conditions you have or any other relevant information before using bupropion.

-Used as prescribed, bupropion is a safe and effective treatment for depression that can assist in your recovery.
+Used as prescribed, bupropion online is a safe and effective treatment for depression that can assist in your recovery.
 It’s also a proven, effective smoking cessation aid that can make it easier to deal with nicotine cravings when you’re trying to quit.